Pregnancy

 Can A Foot Massage Cause Miscarriage?

-You may have heard that having a foot massage or receiving a massage at certain acupressure points can cause a miscarriage – but is there any truth to this?
+You may have heard that having a foot massage or receiving treatment at certain acupressure points can cause a miscarriage – but is there any truth to this?

-Many massage therapists will not give pregnancy massages during the first trimester, and this includes foot massages or a message anywhere else on your body.
+Many therapists will not give pregnancy massages during the first trimester, and this includes foot massages or anywhere else on your body for that matter.

 It’s important to note that there is no research that shows a link between receiving a massage and having a miscarriage.